jgerard117/jgerard117.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-As a paleoclimate modeler, I try to understand how and why Earth’s climate changed in the past, especially in the deep time during pre-Cenozoic times, using a wide variety of numerical models.
+As a paleoclimate modeler, member of the <a href="https://paleoclim-cnrs.github.io/" target="_blank" >French Deep-Time Paleoclimate Modeling Group</a>, I try to understand how and why Earth’s climate changed in the past, especially in the deep time during pre-Cenozoic times, using a wide variety of numerical models.
 I currently focus on the co-evolution of marine Life and the physical environment at the geological timescale.
 My primary tool is the EcoGENIE Earth System Model, which I use to study the links between continental arrangement, oceanic oxygenation and marine biodiversity during the Phanerozoic.